Find Affordable College Courses

 16 Yearly Graduations

 University of California - Berkeley comes in at #3 on our list of the most popular colleges offering doctor's degrees in comparative literature.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 16 people received their doctor's degree in comparative literature from UC Berkeley.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 69% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in comparative literature from UC Berkeley.
+About 45% of this group were women, and 18% were students from an underrepresented racial-ethnic group.

 #3